emdash/irpn/doc/style.md

     ...
 ```

-Or, if there are multiple let bindings, then I format like this:
+Or, with multiple let bindings:

 ```
 someFunction : Takes -> Some -> Args -> ReturnType
-someFunction a b c =
+someFunction a b c =              -- newline after `=`
   let
     def1     = munge a b          -- tabulate the let bindings def2     = frobmugate def1 a